 Art and Image

-Ian Siddons-Heginworth has developed Environmental Arts Therapy and has a book on the subject.
+The late Ian Siddons-Heginworth has developed Environmental Arts Therapy.

 The Journal ‘Gatherings’ has a special issue on Ecopsychology and Art